geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " My heart is thine, fair ingrate, thine alone;

-" O ! dry those tears and share a monarch's throne.
+" O! dry those tears and share a monarch's throne.

 " What though thou quit the sun's enlivening ray, 300